 SDCL 27-7-6.16 provides that the court shall enter an order addressing how the child's health care needs will be met by medical support to be provided by one or both of the parents.
 The medical support order shall include a provision for medical insurance if the insurance is accessible for the child(ren) and available to a parent at a reasonable cost.
 Medical insurance is considered accessible if a medical insurance benefit plan is available and provides coverage for the child residing within the geographic area covered by the insurance policy.
-Medical insurance is considered reasonable in cost if the cost attributable to the child(ren) is equal to or less than 8 percent of the parent's net income and the amount is specified in the order for support.
+Medical insurance is considered reasonable in cost if the cost attributable to the child(ren) is equal to or less than 8 percent of the parent's net income, after proportionate medical support credit is applied, and the amount is specified in the order for support.

 The Division of Child Support will only enforce health insurance if it is available through the noncustodial parent’s employer.
 The custodial parent may prefer to obtain insurance if the noncustodial parent is self-employed or is in work where the employers usually do not provide insurance.
 For insurance enrollment purposes, Medicaid is not considered satisfactory health insurance.